Back to School Sale: $100 OFF Sitewide Shop now

 Part 1: Did women shave in the 1800s?

-In other regions, such as the Middle East and East and South Asia, threading was a common method to remove facial hair.
-However, unibrows were seen to be attractive, with people even using kohl to highlight hair between their eyebrows.
+In other regions, such as the Middle East and East and South Asia, threading was a common method of removing facial hair.
+However, unibrows were seen as attractive, with people even using kohl to highlight hair between their eyebrows.
 In ancient Persia, people believed that a woman starting to remove her hair was ready for marriage.
-Still, throughout many parts of Asia, women with body hair were seen to be more feminine.
+Still, throughout many parts of Asia, women with body hair were seen as more feminine.

 Shaving caught popularity during the 19th century when women started removing their body hair, yet this practice was usually followed only by the upper class.
 This limitation was soon blurred with the trend of wearing revealing clothes with shorter sleeves and skirts.
 Nevertheless, the practice was still not something to be discussed openly and was even considered to be scandalous by some.